MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-email-notifications.md

    - If you do have rules created, select a rule to edit it.
 You can also delete a rule.

 > [!IMPORTANT]
 > When you set up email notifications in Defender for Business, you must assign the notification rules to specific users.
 Defender for Business doesn't use [role-based access control like Defender for Endpoint does](../defender-endpoint/rbac.md).
+Also, email notifications cannot be applied to device groups in Defender for Business.

 ## Next steps